Explaining filtered positions using form 1, the 2×3 rectangle

 Previous chapter: Explaining forms, orientations and positions using form 1, the 2×3 rectangle

-In this chapter we will explain what filtered positions are and why they are interesting.
+In this chapter we will explain why filtered positions are interesting.

 Filtered positions came up when creating the program to find all solutions per pair.
-This program first finds all positions for the 8 forms, filtering out the positions that will cover one of the squares of the pair.
+This program first finds all positions for the 8 forms, filtering out the positions that will cover one of (and sometimes both) the squares of the pair.

 Jan Feb Mar Apr May Jun xxx